effector/effector/docs/recipes/react/example-forms.md

 }))
 ```

-Next piece of code shows how we can obtain a state in Effector in a right way.
+Next piece of code shows how we can obtain a state in effector in a right way.
 This kind of state retrieving provides state consistency, and removes any possible race conditions, which can occur in some cases, when using `getState`.

 ```js
 sample({